KolorCompany/KolorEyesIframeAPI/README.md

 Returns (*object*) the full updated object values from the player.
 It contains currentTime, volume, totalTime, fovMin, fovMax, fov, yaw, pitch, projection, isPlaying.

+**setUpdateRate**

+    api.setUpdateRate(rate:number) :void
+Sets the update rate of values for getters function in milliseconds.
+The default rate is 100ms.

 Events
 ------